King’s Speech: Key takeaways from public rail ownership to Great British Energy

 Pension Schemes Bill

-Labour say this bill is designed to support the 15 million people who save in private-sector pension schemes, aiming to increase the amount available for pension savers.
+Labour says this bill is designed to support the 15 million people who save in private-sector pension schemes, aiming to increase the amount available for pension savers.

-The government estimates the bill could save the average earner over £11,000 more in their pension pots for retirement.
+The government estimates the bill could save the average earner more than £11,000 in their pension pots for retirement.

 Employment Rights Bill

-Labour’s new bill on workers’ rights lays out a few changes to employment law which they say are designed to ‘make work pay’.
+Labour’s new bill on workers’ rights lays out a few changes to employment law which it says are designed to “make work pay”.

-The measures include banning ‘exploitative’ zero-hour contracts, ending ‘Fire and Rehire’ practices, making parental sick leave available from day 1 on the job, and strenghtening Statuatory Sick Pay.
+The measures include banning “exploitative” zero hour contracts, ending ”fire and rehire” practices, making parental sick leave available from day one on the job, and strengthening statutory sick pay.

 Bringing train operators into public ownership